-As of Prisma version 5.0.0, the new jsonProtocol is the default.
+As of Prisma ORM version 5.0.0, the new jsonProtocol is the default.
 There are some changes that directly result from this change and a few changes that are related to the new protocol.

 jsonProtocol specific changes